-Report: Michigan's Jabrill Peppers tested positive on drug test for diluted sample
+Report: Michigan's Jabrill Peppers failed drug test at combine

 “Peppers went to the combine.
 He was sick after flying there from San Diego.
 He has a history of cramping.
 Peppers was being pumped with fluids, drinking 8-10 bottles of water before he went to bed, because he was the first guy to work out two days for the LBs and DBs.
 He had to go through that first day, come back on second day, and that was the fear.
 So Peppers was pounding water and under the weather.
 He never failed a drug test in his life, nor tested positive before for any substance.”

 Teams will have to figure out if or how much the Peppers news affects their evaluation of him as a prospect, and that evaluation was difficult to begin with.
 Peppers was one of the biggest names in college football last season, as the Wolverines used him at safety, linebacker and running back among other positions.
-His versatility was a plus in college, and will help in the NFL, but teams have to figure out what his best position is in the pros (Peppers’ versatility and possible NFL fit was broken down by Eric Edholm here and by Greg Cosell here).
+His versatility was a plus in college, and will help in the NFL, but teams have to figure out what his best position is in the pros.

 Peppers was considered a late first-round prospect by many draft prognosticators.
-Maybe teams won’t be worried about Peppers’ failed test, because he has a plausible excuse and he had no known character concerns throughout his college career.
+Maybe teams won’t be worried about Peppers’ failed test because he has a plausible excuse and he had no known character concerns throughout his college career.
 But it’s another layer to evaluate for one of the draft’s most intriguing prospects.

 – – – – – – –